solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

 forge script mocks/MockMultisigProposal.sol --fork-url mainnet
 ```

 All required addresses should be in the Addresses.json file, including the `DEPLOYER_EOA` address, which will deploy the new contracts.
-If these don't align, the script execution will fail.
+If these do not align, the script execution will fail.

 The script will output the following: